Custom Halloween face mask

 Members of secret societies usually conduct the rituals of initiation, when a young man is instructed in his future role as an adult and is acquainted with the rules controlling the social stability of the tribe.
 Totem and spiritualistic masks are donned by the elders at these ceremonies.
 Sometimes the masks used are reserved only for initiations.
 Among the most impressive of the initiation masks are the exquisitely carved human faces of west coast African Negro tribes.

-In western and central Congo (Kinshasa),in Africa, large, colorful helmet like masks are used as a masquerading device when the youth emerges from the initiation area and is introduced to the villagers as an adult of the tribe.
-After a lengthy ordeal of teaching and initiation rites, for instance, a youth of the Pende tribe appears in a distinctive colorful mask indicative of his new role as an adult.
+In western and central Congo (Kinshasa), in Africa, large, colorful helmet-like masks are used as a masquerading device when the youth emerges from the initiation area and is introduced to the villagers as an adult of the tribe.
+After a long ordeal of teaching and initiation rites, for instance, a youth of the Pende tribe appears in a distinctive colorful mask indicative of his new role as an adult.
 The mask is later cast aside and replaced by a small ivory duplicate, worn as a charm against misfortune and as a symbol of his manhood.

 Believing everything in nature to possess a spirit, man found authority for himself and his family by identifying with a specific nonhuman spirit.
 He adopted an object nature; then he myth logically traced his ancestry back to the chosen object; he preempted the animals as the emblem of himself and his clan.
 This is the practice of totem, which consolidates family pride and distinguishes social lines.
 Masks are made to house the totem spirit.
 The totem ancestor is believed actually to materialize in its mask; thus masks are of the utmost importance in securing protection and bringing comfort to the totem clan.